KyleKing/cz_legacy/docs/README.md

 # cz_legacy

 Custom Commitizen parser for user-specified legacy change types.
-The parser utilizes the `cz_conventional_commits` pattern and extends with the tag mapping specified in the configuration file
+The parser utilizes the `cz_conventional_commits` pattern and extends with the tag mapping specified in the configuration file.

-While old change types will appear in the Changelog, the user will be prevented from using them in new commits.
-This is the reverse of the [revert/chore logic](https://github.com/commitizen-tools/commitizen#why-are-revert-and-chore-valid-types-in-the-check-pattern-of-cz-conventional_commits-but-not-types-we-can-select) from commitizen that allows use of those commit types, but won't display them in the changelog
+While old change types will appear in the "Changelog", the user will be prevented from using them in new commits.
+This is the reverse of the [revert/chore logic](https://github.com/commitizen-tools/commitizen#why-are-revert-and-chore-valid-types-in-the-check-pattern-of-cz-conventional_commits-but-not-types-we-can-select) from commitizen that allows use of those commit types, but won't display them in the changelog.

 ## Alternatives